Entire functions with two radially distributed values: Proof of Theorems , and

-Each of these circles encloses a zero of~$f$, namely $z_k$.
-Thus, by Rouche's theorem, each of them also contains a $1$-point.
-This is a contradiction, because the circles (\ref{circ}) remain inside closed subsectors of $S_{2j}$ that do not contain rays from $B$.
 A similar argument shows that there are no rays from $B$ inside any even sector $S_{2j}$.

-Thus no rays of the system $A\cup B$ are contained in the even sectors.
-As $f$ is transcendental, Picard's theorem yields that the system $A\cup B$ contains at least one ray.
-We conclude that $u$ and $v$ are not constant, no matter what sequence $(r_k)$ was used to define them.
-This also implies~(\ref{piomega}), and proves $(iii)$ and the fact that the even sectors of the system $C$ coincide with the positive sectors of the system $A\cup B$.
+This proves $(iii)$ and the fact that the even sectors of the system $C$ coincide with the positive sectors of the system $A\cup B$.

-It remains to prove $(v)$ and the second statement of $(i)$.
+We next prove the second statement of $(i)$.
 Let $S_{2j-1}$ be an odd sector with angle $\pi/\gamma$ at the origin.
-Let us consider again the limit functions $u$ and $v$ obtained from the P\'olya peaks $r_k$.
+Consider again the limit functions $u$ and $v$ obtained from the P\'olya peaks $r_k$.
 Then we have $(d)$ with $\lambda=\rho$.
 One of the two subharmonic functions, say~$u$, is negative in $S_{2j-1}$, and zero on the boundary of $S_{2j-1}$.
 Let $h$ be the least harmonic majorant of $u$ in $G=S_{2j-1}\cap\{ z\colon |z|<1\}$.
 Then $h$ is a negative harmonic function in~$G$, equal to zero on the straight segments of $\partial G$.
-Similarly as in~\eqref{ord} it follows that
+It follows that